-Functional languages like PureScript, ReasonML, and Elm offer powerful features to manage complexity and reliably design, build, and refactor apps of any size.
+Functional languages like PureScript, ReasonML, and Elm offer powerful features to manage complexity and help you reliably design, build, and refactor apps of any size.
+Yet, despite functional programming’s long history, there are few resources that teach how to build a non-trivial applications with these languages.

 Table of Contents